eason9/Python-Demos/README.md

 Python_2_Web_Scraping&NLP_Basics.ipynb - covers basic web scraping and natural languate processing (beautiful soup, nltk, and spacy).

+Python_3_ANNs.ipynb - Covers an introduction into supervised learning, specifically covers the MLP and includes a MLP designed by hand.

 # Data:

 wages_hours.csv - Dataset used in "Python_Basics_1.ipynb".